Citizen Airmen answer call to service

 |0

-This work, Citizen Airmen answer call to service [Image 1 of 2], by MSgt Benjamin Wilson, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Citizen Airmen answer call to service, by SSgt R. Alex Durbin, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT